 Try to limit and contain the gluten products you have in the house

-Replace and maintain dedicated gluten free pasta strainers or other hard to clean utensils or pans
+Replace and maintain dedicated GF pasta strainers or other hard-to-clean utensils or pans

-Easier for younger children if you try not to eat her favorite gluten foods in front of them, especially until you find happy substitutes (sorry if this is just too obvious).
+Easier for younger children if you try not to eat their favorite gluten foods in front of them, until you find happy substitutes (sorry if this is just too obvious).